pranavgithub1/Ethereum-Analysis/README.md

 I defined the lifetime of a unit of ethereum currency on a Last In First Out (LIFO) basis.
 For example, I assume that the unit of currency Bob bought on Jan 2, 2018 was the one he sold on Jan 3, 2018.
 Then I label the holding period of this unit of currency as 1 day.
 Within this time period of 3 days, the unit of currency bought on Jan 1, 2018 has not been relinquished.
 I label the holding period of this unit as 3 days.
 I will refer to a unit of 1 ETH as a coin in the rest of this paper.

 To answer these questions we can use the power of Google BigQuery.
 Google BigQuery is a serverless data warehouse that allows scalable and rapid analysis of petabytes of data.
-Recently BigQuery added the public ethereum[dataset](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics), which is an updating dataset that provides big data on the Ethereum cryptocurrency.
+Recently BigQuery added the public ethereum [dataset](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics), which is an updating dataset that provides data on the Ethereum cryptocurrency.

 This is actually a collection of datasets, but the one I used was the transactions dataset.
 The transactions dataset is essentially just 1.3 billion+ rows of every transaction that has taken place on the Ethereum network.

 Each transaction has a sender, receiver, value in Wei, and a block timestamp.
 Let me clear up some terminology.
 The sender and receiver are represented by wallet addresses.
 These are unique addresses you get when you are given a wallet to send and receive ethereum (these addresses look like this: 0x89205A3A3b2A69De6Dbf7f01ED13B2108B2c43e7).
 The value of the transaction is in Ethereum, but it is in a denomination of Ethereum called Wei.
 One Wei is about 10^18 ETH.
 The block timestamp is the timestamp of the block that transaction occurred on in the blockchain.
 The lifetime of a block on the ethereum network is about 13 seconds so the timestamps not being transaction specific will not affect our study.
 Ethereum bought and sold within the same block will be labeled as having a holding period of 0 days.

+This analysis was conducted on the transaction data for the first month of 2018.
+This time period is large enough to observe patterns and draw conclusions, while not incurring large costs for processing huge amounts of data.

 **The Data**